bbaral09/mytestrepo/README.md

 3. Configure IPSEC tunnels and BGP sessions using the template downloaded from the AWS console

  The template creates two IPSEC tunnels and two BGP sessions over those IPSEC tunnels.

  The whole configuration can loaded in one go after removing the comment lines that begin with an exclamation sign (" ! " ) are removed.

-Everything can be copied/pasted as is, except for the following section Please replace the section local-address <interface_name/private_IP_on_outside_interface> with local-address GigabitEthernet2

  However, it is better to load the configuration in small modules for better understanding of the configurations

+ Everything can be copied/pasted as is, except for the following section

+ Please replace the section local-address <interface_name/private_IP_on_outside_interface> with local-address GigabitEthernet2

-4. Configure the required access-list and NAT for egress traffic
+Configure the required access-list and NAT for egress traffic

 transit-pa-csr#conf t

-transit-pa-csr(config)#ip access-list extended WEBSUBET transit-pa-csr(config-ext-nacl)#permit ip 172.2.0.0 0.0.255.255 any
+transit-pa-csr(config)#ip access-list extended WEBSUBET

+transit-pa-csr(config-ext-nacl)#permit ip 172.2.0.0 0.0.255.255 any

 transit-pa-csr(config-ext-nacl)#end

 Configure the NAT

 transit-pa-csr#conf t

-transit-pa-csr(config)#ip nat inside source list WEBSUBET interface GigabitEthernet2 overload <-This configures daynamic NAT/PAT transit-pa-csr(config)#end
+transit-pa-csr(config)#ip nat inside source list WEBSUBET interface GigabitEthernet2 overload <-This configures daynamic NAT/PAT

+transit-pa-csr(config)#end

 Configure tunnel interfaces as nat inside interfaces and external interface(gi2) as nat outside interface